Sad! Mr Ibu dies; Movie lovers weep as they react to the tragic news

 Despite all looking well this year for the actor, he tragically succumbed to death while receiving treatment at Evercare Health Center in Nigeria.

-@sweetsixtien – Chaii after all that pain!
+@sweetsixtien had this to say; – Chaii after all that pain!
 One of my favs in the industry Thanks for the laughter you put on our faces!

 READ ALSO: Heartbroken gay man cries and disrupts his boyfriend’s wedding after finding out the love of his life is marrying a woman (Video)

-@EnergizeBen – A very sad news May his gentle soul rest in perfect peace.
+@EnergizeBen stated; – A very sad news May his gentle soul rest in perfect peace.

 Award-winning Nollywood actor, John Okafor, widely known as Mr Ibu, has succumbed to health complications after a prolonged battle with blood clotting on his leg.